christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Caesarus also referred to a Celtic chieftain who likely took on a divine role.
 For example, Caesorix was the leader of the Cimbri tribe during the Cimbrian War.

-Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftain of the Iudii or Iudaiei tribe from Galatia, or Lord Asar/Aesus (pronunced ah-soos) of the Iudii or Iudaiei tribe from Galatia.

 Russian historian and mathematician Anatoly Fomenko wrote several books where he claimed that the city of Yoros = Jerusalem = Troy and it was